 The laboratory has a large reference seed collection containing a broad range of seed specimens.
 The collection is particularly rich in grasses and Pacific Northwest native species.
 The lab uses the expertise available in the Botany Department for identification of unusual plant species.

-The OSU Seed Laboratory staff includes approximately 20 qualified full-time analysts and supervisors with Doctor, Master, or Bachelor of Science degrees, CSA's, and long-term experience in seed testing.
+The OSU Seed Laboratory staff includes approximately 25 qualified full-time analysts and supervisors with Doctor, Master, or Bachelor of Science degrees, CSAs, and long-term experience in seed testing.
 In addition, the laboratory hires several seasonal staff as well as Oregon State University students during the busy testing season to help in planting and general laboratory work that do not need long-term experience or extensive training.

-The OSU Seed Laboratory has an advanced computer and database program for speeding the flow of information to and from customers.
-This includes the ability for customers to enter sample information and test requests on the web, access test results on the web, and on-site printing of reports.
+The OSU Seed Laboratory has an advanced information system for speeding the flow of information to and from customers.
+This includes the ability for customers to enter sample information and test requests online, access test results online, and on-site printing of reports.
 The database also gives us the ability to pull up records very quickly, which allows rapid gathering of data for statistical analysis, sample tracking, and other uses.